 Building Bridges or Building Walls – Fear and Protection

 When I think about building bridges or walls in my professional work, I think about the individuals, couples, and families I have worked with.
 More often than not, those struggling with the important relationships in their life are building more walls than bridges.
 We know this is about fear, which sometimes manifests as anger or rage.
 But it is fear and a way to protect ourselves from fear, sadness, and/or pain.
-Unfortunately, when we are building more walls than bridges, it actually has the reverse effect.
+Unfortunately, when we build more walls than bridges, it actually has a reverse effect.
 We usually feel isolated, alone, and unaccepted, leading to building more walls and fewer bridges.
-The cycle continues and escalates until the important relationships in our life deteriorate so much that we stop talking to each other.
-Or we stop fighting and begin to start building bridges.
+The cycle continues and escalates until the important relationships in our lives deteriorate so much that we stop talking to each other.
+Or we stop fighting and begin to build bridges.

 On the surface, building walls seems easier than building bridges.
 This is not true; it is an illusion.
 It may take more courage and strength to build bridges, but it is easier because we get what we want: connection, love, acceptance, and support.